aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/visual-parameters/borders/_index.md

 # Customize Barcode Borders

-Aspose.BarCode for Java can draw a border around the generated barcode image.
-You can configure border visibility, color, width, and line style.
+Aspose.BarCode for Java can draw a decorative border around the generated barcode image.
+You can configure border visibility, color, and width.

 For ITF-14, separate bearer-bar settings are available because bearer bars are part of the symbology-specific layout rather than a decorative image border.